This is a (non-comprehensive) overview of gTrack

 The thickness of plotted segments can be adjusted using the

-ywid
+ywid parameter.

 win = GRanges(seqnames = "1", ranges = IRanges(start = 1, width = 1e5))